 Ooo, I wonder if I can make a shepherd’s pie with these guys on top?
 That’s my next challenge.

-- 3 cups diced sweet potato (about 2 medium ones)
+- 3 cups diced peeled sweet potatoes (about 2 medium ones)

-- 3 cups diced potatoes (about 2 medium ones)
+- 3 cups diced peeled russet potatoes (about 2 medium ones)

 - 2 tablespoons olive oil or butter